By home composting you can reduce the contents of your waste bin by at least a third and you can produce your own compost for free.

 Buy a compost bin

-You can also buy one get one half price which means you can team up with a family member, friend or neighbour to get a compost bin for as little as £9 each.
+You can also buy one get one half price.
 Delivery is £5.99 per order.
 Find out more.

 Both the 220 litre and 330 litre compost bins are called Compost Converters.
 The units are made from 100% recycled plastic with windproof secure push-fit lid and removable side hatch.
 The bins are guaranteed for 15 years.